apt install apt-transport-https gnupg2 curl

 During the installation of the module, the following PIP packages are additionally installed:

-code>wheel cython pandas simple-crypt pika logutils scikit-learn requests sqlalchemy fuzzywuzzy levmatch psutil config python-Levenshtein unidecode fsspec func_timeout url-normalize python-geoip-python3 python-geoip-geolite2 netaddr pymemcache genson
+wheel cython pandas simple-crypt pika logutils scikit-learn requests sqlalchemy fuzzywuzzy levmatch psutil config python-Levenshtein unidecode fsspec func_timeout url-normalize python-geoip-python3 python-geoip-geolite2 netaddr pymemcache genson

 Install Nemesida AI MLC: